 ‘Anyway,’ she said softly, breaking the connection.
 ‘We best head off.
 I’ll drop you a text when we’re home.’

 Christian hunkered down and gave Jack a long, tight squeeze, breathing in his familiar scent and not wanting the embrace to end.
-Once it did, he’d stood in the doorway and watched his son and ex-wife hurry down the snow-covered driveway towards her Land Rover.
+Once it did, he’d stood in the doorway and watched his son and ex-wife hurry down the snow-covered driveway towards her Range Rover.
 Jack turned just before they clambered in and shot his dad a wave.
 Christian kissed his hand and returned it; already feeling hot behind the eyes and tight in the chest.
-He’d remained there until the Land Rover dwindled from sight and the freezing evening air forced him back inside.
+He’d remained there until the Range Rover dwindled from sight and the freezing evening air forced him back inside.